VCityTeam/PEPR-VDBI/data-integration/README.md

 Summary of results:
 - Results 2.2 to 2.4 seem to indicate that including important syntactic information for identifying relevant tokens is beneficial to finding said tokens.
 I.e., "Given that there are 34 ORCiDs, and ORCiDs are strings of characters with the form `xxxx-xxxx-xxxx-xxxx, ..."
+  - It seems to be better to place this information in the user query itself and not in the template
+  - Placing some information about the context (the pdf in this case) does seem to benefit the recall of ORCiDs
+  - This may be a common practice in RAG?
+Or does langchain do this automatically?
+  - Is this configurable with langchain (or other libraries)?
 - The text extraction process of a table in a pdf may remove enough of the table structure that RAG is not possible for queries that require crossing information across columns and rows.
 See the notes of Results 2.1
+  - An approach for overcoming this may be to use image recognition instead of NLP

 **$F$ score calculations:**